pimliprentiss/getreponame/README.md

 # Get repository name as an output
 Github actions currently provides the 'github' context which returns the repository name as owner/repository thru the github.repository variable.
 This action strips the owner from that result.

-* Simple reference the action in your workflow
+* Simply reference the action in your workflow
-* uses: pimliprentiss/getreponame

 ## Inputs